South Africa Tours and Safaris

 When To Go To South Africa

 While visiting South Africa can be done year-round, the best time to experience the parks is during the Dry Season (May to September) when various wildlife congregate around rivers and waterholes.
 With less vegetation, the bush thins out allowing for better wildlife viewing accompanied by little to no rain and an abundance of sunshine.
+This is one of the best times for South Africa tours and safaris.
 In the Wet Season (October to April) the landscape is lush with greenery welcoming a number of exotic migratory birds.
 While there are some rains present, most occur in the afternoon as short showers and won’t interfere with any activities you have planned.

 Dry Season (May to September)